 Transport makes up 23% of energy-related carbon emissions globally and businesses have a critical role to play in leading by example and encouraging an uptake of EVs within their own fleet.
 At National Grid, we’re doing this by joining the EV100 initiative.

-EV100 is a global initiative launched by the Climate Group, which brings together companies committed to the transition to electric vehicles.
+EV100 is a global initiative launched by the Climate Group that brings together companies committed to the transition to electric vehicles.

 Over half of all new vehicles on the road go into company fleets, so it’s crucial that businesses lead the shift to electric vehicles (EVs) through their investment decisions and influence on millions of staff and customers worldwide.